chiffonng/3d-detection/README.md

 Detect cars from point clouds using [PointPillarNet from NVIDIA](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/pointpillarnet).
-All steps produced here are based on NVIDIA's [PointPillars guide](https://docs.nvidia.com/tao/tao-toolkit/text/point_cloud/pointpillars.html).
+Most steps produced here are based on NVIDIA's [PointPillars guide](https://docs.nvidia.com/tao/tao-toolkit/text/point_cloud/pointpillars.html).

-## TODOS

-- [ ] Split point cloud data into sensible scenes
-- [ ] Run inference on given data

 ## Setup

 Check hardware requirements for [TAO Toolkit](https://docs.nvidia.com/tao/tao-toolkit/text/tao_toolkit_quick_start_guide.html#requirements)

-Run this script to check for software requirements, build the Docker image, and create a container.
+Run this script to check for software requirements, build the Docker image, and create a container

 ```bash
 bash setup.sh
 ```

+The interactive shell will be available in the container.
+The code is mounted in the container at `/workspace`.

 ## Data